$T\bar{T}$ deformation of random matrices: Random matrix models

 Note the difference in the normalization constant $c_\lambda$ with respect to (\ref{eq:64}).
 This shows that in order to define the $T\bar{T}$ deformation of a random matrix model we must \textit{necessarily} include the contributions from both branches, as including a single one is inconsistent (\ref{eq:98}).

-To provide a standard definition of the deformation, we need to derive a formula for the potential~${V_\lambda(x)}$.
+To provide a standard definition of the deformation to all order in $1/N$, we need to derive a formula for the potential~${V_\lambda(x)}$.
 This can be obtained from the spectral density (\ref{eq:66}) and the first relation in (\ref{eq:68}).
 To do so, we use the following large $z$ expansion

 Using this in (\ref{eq:68}) we find the following expansion for the deformed potential

 While this expression is quite complicated, it greatly simplifies after using the relation satisfied by the undeformed potential in (\ref{eq:8}).
 This results in the following simple formula for the deformed potential